 - Information Session: Tuesday, February 4th at 6:30 pm at Fleet Feet Carrboro

 - Season Starts: Tuesday, February 11th at 6:30 pm (Carrboro) or Wednesday, February 12th at 6:30 pm (Durham)

 - Season Logistics: Tuesdays at 6:30 pm in Carrboro, Wednesdays at 6:30 pm in Durham, and Saturday Mornings at 8 am alternating between the two stores.

 - Goal Race: The Great Human Race on March 28th, 2020 and the Fleet Feet 4 Miler on April 18th, 2020.

 More Program Information:

 We find lots of great places to run and walk in our community - on bike paths, areas with sidewalks, McDougle Elementary, the American Tobacco Trail, etc. Occasionally, we’ll hold a workout at a local track (such as the Duke, McDougle or a High School tracks) to mix up our workouts.
-All location information will be shared with you each week in our Program Newsletters, on our private Facebook group, and can also be found on our Fleet Feet Calendar.
+All location information will be shared with you each week in our Program Newsletters, on our private Facebook group, the Fleet Feet Rewards App, and can also be found on our Fleet Feet Calendar.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.
-In addition to the workouts there are educational clinics, motivational speakers, on-site physical therapists through ATI Physical Therapy and Pivot Physical Therapy, nutrition tips from local nutritionists and expert coaching/mentoring to help inspire and motivate you on this training journey.
+In addition to the workouts there are educational clinics, motivational speakers, on-site physical therapists through ATI Physical Therapy and Balanced Movement Studio, nutrition tips from local nutritionists and expert coaching/mentoring to help inspire and motivate you on this training journey.